| The

 go, it is much easier to point and click using radio buttons and drop down

 menus rather than fumbling with the keyboard and mouse on a laptop."
+Keeping it Simple"This [ISD's software] was something anybody can use.

 Keep in mind that our expectations were not that high to start with.
 We were